 We gauged the ease of grabbing the handles without looking and took note if they require extra steps to slide them out into place or push them back down out of the way.
 We evaluated each drain (if there was one) to see how thorough a job it does and how simple it is to use.
 And for wheeled models, of course, we considered how that pair of spinning discs affects the chest's usage when you're not actively pulling it around.

 As far as drains go, several products have dual-function drains, meaning there's a hole through the shaft of the drain plug the lets water run out without having to remove the entire drain cap.
-Of course, if you want a faster flow, a total plug removal is advised - but don't misplace that cap, as most models we tested don't come with a leash to keep it attached to the body of the box.
-The Tundra, RTIC, Engel, Arctic Titan, Orca, Xspec, Stanley, and Rovr all have this handy dual-drain ability.
+Of course, if you want a faster flow, a total plug removal is advised, but don't misplace that cap, as most models we tested don't come with a leash to keep it attached to the body of the box.
+The Tundra(s), RTIC, Engel, Arctic Titan, Orca(s), Kenai, Xspec, Stanley, and Rovr all have this handy dual drain hole feature.

 We also considered the overall shape and size of each competitor as part of its usability score.
-Models featuring a compact, packable shape and handles that hideaway easily are easier to pack into a vehicle for your next adventure.
+Models featuring a compact, packable shape and handles that hide away easily are easier to pack into a vehicle for your next adventure.
 On the flip side, those products with large handles and awkward shapes that are difficult to Tetris into the back of the minivan, along with everything else you need for the party in the park, don't score as well.
 Of course, the internal dimensions and capacity also make a big difference in what you can bring with you in your icebox and how many extra bags and boxes you'll need to bring along.
 And the proportion of these dimensions to one another also makes a big difference.
-A low and long model is easy to find things in, but harder for one person to carry.
-On the flip side, one that's too narrow and tall is easier to carry, but harder to locate items that have wormed their way to the bottom.
+A low and long model is easy to find things in but harder for one person to carry.
+On the flip side, one that's too narrow and tall is easier to carry but harder to locate items that have wormed their way to the bottom.
 The Xspec strikes a very happy medium, narrow enough for simple solo carrying, tall enough to fit an upright bottle of wine, yet shallow enough to find whatever you're looking for easily.
+If you're interested in a smaller capacity option, we're big fans of the exceptionally useful 40-quart volume and compact shape of the Orca 40.

 The RTIC and Rovr RollR are two more of our favorites among the crowd for their ease of use.
 The Rovr has a sizeable dry bin and tall interior with nearly vertical walls, making it much more comfortable than most models to pack it exactly how you want it and keep it organized.
 This is a feat made even more impressive by all the bouncing you'll be doing with the enormous wheels over debris on your way to the party.
 It also boasts one of the tallest internal heights of any model we tested, so you can rest assured your chilled Pinot Grigio will stay that way all day.
 The RTIC offers a similarly simple interior that's spacious enough to bring a ton of food with you on your hunting trip or camping adventure.
 Its dual drains make cleaning it a breeze, and the flexibility of this model's rubber latches means it's easier to open and close with a single hand than other rubber-latched models.

 Much to no one's surprise, personal cool-boxes like the Pelican 20, Stanley Adventure, Yeti Roadie, and Igloo BMX are much more portable than larger models.
 A combination of low weight, small size, and large carrying handles help make this possible.
-But being small isn't enough.
-The Igloo BMX has a much broader, more comfortable to use plastic top handle and a smoother overall design that makes carrying this product full of heavy glass bottles of craft beer a much more pleasant experience.
+But being small isn't the only aspect affecting portability performance.
+Among these smaller coolers, the Igloo BMX has a much broader, more comfortable to use, plastic top handle, and a smoother overall design that makes carrying this product full of heavy glass bottles of craft beer a much more pleasant experience.
 It also weighs less by a significant margin, which adds to its portability.
 The Roadie 24 has a flexible webbing strap that more comfortably facilitates an over-the-forearm carry.
 It also has a pair of indented handles hiding underneath both sides of the top for two-handed carry.
 The Stanley, as the largest of the small coolers, is the toughest to carry.
 It lacks a top handle and instead has just two hard plastic handles on each side, requiring a fairly uncomfortable and uncushioned two-handed carry.
 The Pelican 20 is also less enjoyable to carry, with a hard plastic top handle and a tall, gangly shape with too many rigid edges that smacked our legs and ankles as we walked.

 Wheeled coolers may appear astoundingly portable, but we found that their actual usefulness in this metric is wildly dependent on their wheel design and clearance.
-We tested several rolling models: the Rovr RollR, Igloo Trailmate Marine, and Pelican Elite.
+We've tested several rolling models over the years.
 The Rovr is the only one with actual rubber tires filled with air (aka pneumatic tires), the same as a vehicle or bicycle.
 While competitors may point to this as a downside (more maintenance, the potential for flats, etc.), it makes for a vastly better system of pulling.
 The juddering of pulling hard-wheeled models over even smooth surfaces, like city sidewalks, can quickly leave blisters on your hands from the vibration of the plastic wheels (this really happened to a tester).
 But pulling the Rovr with its air-filled wheels lets you glide over imperfections in the ground and keeps your hands happy.

 Equally as important, the Rovr's handle swings out far enough from the chest's body to avoid painful heel smashing.
 And with motocross-style rubber handles located on the edges of the sides of the wide trolley handle, it's clear that this product is designed with the user in mind.
 Lastly, the bike attachment accessory is seriously impressive.
 Initially skeptical, we now use it all the time.
 Attachment is easy, and the flexible, pivoting arm allows for freedom of bike movement and no loss of turning radius or steering ability.
 We are so genuinely impressed by this rolling icebox's portability that we hardly even notice or mind its heavier initial weight.